Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming

-Once verified, all uncompressed copies are removed from verifier node caches to open storage space for the next uncompressed GOP/s data.
-As can be observed, since blocks do not include transactions in our case, we keep the size of the block that contains metadata for GOP/s to around only a fraction of KBs.
+Once verified, all uncompressed copies are removed from verifier node caches to open space for the next uncompressed GOP/s.
+We keep the size of the blocks that contain metadata for GOP/s to around only a fraction of KBs.
 This is to limit the total size of the blockchain stored in all of the verifier nodes.
-One can realize that as we include more metadata (sensor information etc.) in the blockchain, we can increase the security, authenticity and reliability of the system at the expense of reduced scalability and throughput, which is infact the fundamental trade-off any blockchain system faces today.
+One can realize that as we include more metadata (transactions, sensor information etc.) in the blockchain, we can increase the security, authenticity and reliability of the system at the expense of reduced scalability and throughput, which is infact the fundamental trade-off any blockchain system faces today.

-Depending on the compression scheme, video frames can be predicted from each other.
-In a typical compression scenario, we can classify frames as I and P frames where I is intra-coded frame i.e., the image gets compressed by itself whereas P frames are predicted from the associated I frame and one previous P frame.
-In another compression scenario, we can have B frames that shall be predicted from two or more P frames.
+Depending on the compression scheme, video frames can be predicted.
+In a typical compression scenario, we can classify frames as I and P where I is intra-coded frame i.e., the image gets compressed all by itself whereas P frames are predicted from the associated I frame and one previous P frame.
+In addition, we can have B frames that shall be predicted from two or more P frames.
 A GOP will contain one I frame in the beginning and all the rest would be P (and/or B) frames.
 In order to chain the data for immutability, I frames of a video source file are selected to contain a hash value of the previous I frame and the latest P frame in the previous GOP.
 Due to predictive nature of compression algorithm, P frames are automatically chained to I frames and hence are not separately chained using cryptographic functions.
-This will reduce the computation requirements due to hashing process as the increased size of bulk data leads to more computation to complete the hashing operation.
+This will reduce the computation requirements due to hashing.
 A detailed illustration of how the prediction and the hashing are done all together in the compress-store architecture is briefly shown in Fig. 3.
 Let us provide the summary of steps for a full node to initiate, mine, store and verify a recorded video.